-To install and configure VCS or SFHA on the CP server systems
+To install and configure VCS or SFHA on the CP server systems single system

-Depending on whether your CP server uses a single system or multiple systems, perform the following tasks: CP server setup uses a Install and configure VCS to create a single-node VCS cluster. single system During installation, make sure to select all packages for installation.
+Depending on whether your CP server uses a single system or multiple systems. perform the following tasks:

+CP server setup uses a Install and configure VCS to create a single-node VCS cluster.

+During installation, make sure to select all packages for installation.
 The VRTScps package is installed only if you select to install all packages.

 See the Veritas Cluster Server Installation Guide for instructions on installing and configuring VCS.

 Proceed to configure the CP server.

-See " Configuring the CP server using the configuration utility" on page 89.
-See "Configuring the CP server manually" on page 98.
-CP server setup uses Install and configure SFHA to create an SFHA cluster.
-This makes the CP server highly multiple systems available.
-Meet the following requirements for CP server: During installation, make sure to select all packages for installation.
-The VRTScps package is installed only if you select to install all packages.
-During configuration, configure disk-based fencing (scsi3 mode).
+See "Configuring the CP server using the installer program" on page 79.

+See "Configuring the CP server manually" on page 88.

+CP server setup uses multiple systems

+Install and configure SFHA to create an SFHA cluster.
+This makes the CP server highly available.

+Meet the following requirements for CP server:

+- During installation, make sure to select all packages for installation.
+The VRTScps package is installed only if you select to install all packages. - During configuration, configure disk-based fencing (scsi3 mode).